 Macron’s visit

-- France has many littoral islands in the indo-pacific region which makes France a major player in the region especially in the west Indian Ocean.
+- France has many littoral islands in the Indo-Pacific region which makes France a major player in the region especially in the west Indian Ocean.

 - A Joint vision statement on free Indo-Pacific is aimed at countering Chinese hegemony in the region.

-- This vision comes at a time when India is willing to cooperate with other like-minded countries in Indo-Pacific region shedding its approach of viewing the region as its exclusive backyard.
+- This vision comes at a time when India is willing to cooperate with other like-minded countries in the Indo-Pacific region shedding its approach of viewing the region as its exclusive backyard.

 - French military bases in Djibouti, Abu Dhabi, and Reunion Island can be a force multiplier for India, which itself is looking to build naval facilities in Seychelles, Mauritius, and Oman.